-If you are using a component which defaults to InOut you can override the Exchange Pattern for an endpoint using the pattern property.
+If you are using a component which defaults to InOut but wish to use InOnly you can override the Exchange Pattern for an endpoint using the pattern property.

-'''

 foo:bar?exchangePattern=InOnly

-'''

 From 2.0 onwards on Camel you can specify the Exchange Pattern using the dsl.
 Using the Fluent Builders: